Skip to yearly menu bar Skip to main content

 Abstract:

 Foundation vision-language models have enabled remarkable zero-shot transferability of the pre-trained representations to a wide range of downstream tasks.
-However, zero-shot transfer still necessitates human guidance to define visual categories that appear in the data.
+However, to solve a new task, zero-shot transfer still necessitates human guidance to define visual categories that appear in the data.
 Here, we show that fully unsupervised transfer emerges when searching for the labeling of a dataset that induces maximal margin classifiers in representation spaces of different foundation models.
-We present TURTLE, a fully unsupervised method that effectively employs this guiding principle to uncover the underlying labeling of a downstream dataset without any supervision and task-specific representationlearning.
-We evaluate the performance of TURTLE on a diverse benchmark suite and show that it outperforms zero-shot learning baselines on a wide range of 26 datasets.
+We present TURTLE, a fully unsupervised method that effectively employs this guiding principle to uncover the underlying labeling of a downstream dataset without any supervision and task-specific representation learning.
+We evaluate TURTLE on a diverse benchmark suite of 26 datasets and show that it achieves new state-of-the-art unsupervised performance.
+Furthermore, TURTLE, although being fully unsupervised, outperforms zero-shot transfer baselines on a wide range of datasets.
 In particular, TURTLE matches the average performance of CLIP zero-shot on 26 datasets by employing the same representation space, spanning a wide range of architectures and model sizes.
-Remarkably, guiding the search of the underlying labeling using representation spaces of two foundation models surpasses zero-shot transfer, demonstrating the surprising power and effectiveness of unsupervised transfer learning.
+By guiding the search for the underlying labeling using the representation spaces of two foundation models, TURTLE surpasses zero-shot transfer and unsupervised prompt tuning baselines, demonstrating the surprising power and effectiveness of unsupervised transfer.

 Live content is unavailable.
 Log in and register to view live content